 If lawmakers pass a bill implementing campaign contribution limits and voters pass the constitutional amendment legalizing them, conditions could be ripe to implement statewide Democracy Vouchers.
 If Phil Knight can only write, say, a $1000 check and Oregonian voters could get $100 in democracy vouchers, every voter could essentially be as big a donor as Knight.
 Lawmakers might become as likely to listen to everyday voters as corporate interests.

 Voters will have the chance in November to finally reign in outrageous campaign contributions in Oregon.
 This could change the tune in Salem from money-soaked zero-sum standoffs to more productive and earnest policy-making focused on what the people want.

 Note: Multnomah County’s contribution limits are currently being challenged in court.
 If the proponents of Honest Elections Multnomah prevail, not only will the Multnomah County limits stand, but statewide limits that voters approved in a 2006 ballot measure will be reinstated.
 That year, voters approved contribution limits of $500 for statewide offices and $100 for senate and house races, but failed to approve the accompanying constitutional amendment, so the limits never took effect.

-Kristin Eberhard is a senior researcher at Sightline.
-She researches, writes about, and speaks about climate change policy and democracy reform.
-Find her latest research here.
-If you have questions or would like to make a media inquiry, contact Sightline’s Communications Manager Anne Christnovich.
+Kristin Eberhard is a director at Sightline.
+She researches, writes about, and speaks about climate change policy and democracy reform, with particular expertise on vote by mail and proportional representation.
+Find all her latest research here.
+For interviews, speaking engagements, and media inquiries, contact Anna Fahey.